hhatto/autopep8/README.rst

 - Format block comments.
 (This is triggered if ``E26`` is enabled.)
 - Normalize files with mixed line endings.
 - Put a blank line between a class declaration and its first method declaration.
+(Enabled with ``E309``.)
+- Put a blank line between a class docstring and its first method declaration.
 (Enabled with ``E301``.)
 - Remove blank lines between a function declaration and its docstring.
 (Enabled with ``E303``.)